JiwonJJeong/battleship/README.md

 - A dynamic callback function has syntax of [nameOfFunc]() in the function
 - and pass in the nameOfFunc as a string to call the function
 - Don't start HTML class names with digits
+- Think about which module code should go into -- especially when writing driver code
+- CSS pseudoclass :nth-child(x) counts from 1, not 0
+- Data transfers from DragEvent objects are converted to string data types
+- Cannot use normal Drag and Drop API implementation with ES6 Modules.
+Need to use event listeners for "drop", "dragstart", etc...